 There is one unique benefit to training Lucario: the character really enjoys wielding a Spirit team of its own, especially if you load up on attack power.
 Between Spirits and Aura, a well-trained Lucario Raid Boss should have no problem wiping the floor with unprepared opponents.
 Remember to steer clear of Aura Sphere and Double Team; the former is hard-coded at later levels and need not be taught, while the latter rarely connects and leaves Lucario vulnerable to incoming danger.

 Lucario is a difficult fighter to train.
 Its damage percentage needs to be high in order to maximize its strength, but it can’t be too reckless or else it’ll be KO’d and lose its Aura buffs.
 Regardless, there’s definitely potential to be found here, and we hope this guide might motivate you to spend some time training your own Lucario amiibo!
 Feel free to direct any questions you may have to our Discord server, and be sure to check out our tournaments guide if you’re looking to compete.
-If our guides have helped you in the past, we’d appreciate it if you checked out our Patreon and donation box.
+If our guides have helped you in the past, we’d appreciate it if you checked out our donation box.
 Thanks so much for reading!
 Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.